Understanding Light Bulb Jargon: What Electricians Actually Mean

 FAQ Section:

-Can I make use of light bulbs with LEDs in an installation which requires incandescent bulbs?
+Can I utilize LED bulbs in a fixture that requires incandescent bulbs?

-Yes, but it is important to ensure that the bulb is the right shape and wattage for the fixture.
+Yes, but you need to make sure the bulb is the right size and shape for the fixture.

 They are also the most efficient and longest-lasting kind of bulb.